jameshfisher/jameshfisher.com/_posts/2020-08-06-smear-phishing-how-to-scam-an-android-user.md

 draft: true
 ---

-In this post,
+In this post
-I describe a new phishing technique caused by a vulnerability in Android.
+I show how you can trick Android into displaying an SMS as coming from any contact on a victim's phone.
-It's convincing, easy, and still available for exploitation.
+The trick is convincing and easy, and the vulnerability is still open for exploitation.
 I then show how I stumbled onto it, reported it, and how Google ignored it.
 Have fun, whether you patch the vuln or exploit it!